ptarmiganlabs/butler-docs/content/en/docs/getting started/setup/reload alerts/_index.md

    For example: Is the event about a reload task failure, a reload that has been aborted/stopped, or something else?
    Butler thus first works as a dispatcher.
 In a second step, after the initial dispatch, the event is sent to the relevant handler function within Butler.

-Response times are usually very good - Butler will typically get the UDP message within a few seconds with alerts going out shortly thereafter.
+Response times are usually very good - Butler will typically get the UDP message within a few seconds after (for example) the reload failing, with alerts going out shortly thereafter.

 {{< notice warning >}}
 The log appenders that catch failed and aborted reloads in the Qlik Sense engine and scheduler must be set up on all Qlik Sense servers where reloads are happening for this feature to work.